makersacademy/takeaway-challenge/README.md

 cafe.checkout
 # => "Thank you!
 Your order came to £8.
 Our baristas are new, so expect your drinks at 03:49pm
 ```

+## Twilio Text Alerts
+The baristas are still in training, so it takes them 60 minutes to make the coffees :joy:.
+Because of this, the cafe needs to keep the customers updated via text message once they have checked out their order.

+This program uses the `twilio-ruby` gem to send the texts.
+In order for them to work, the following environment variables need to be set, either in `.bash_profile` or using the `dotenv` gem:
+- `TWILIO_SID` - Twilio Account SID
+- `TWILIO_KEY` - Twilio Auth Token
+- `TWILIO_NUM` - Twilio-verified phone number for sending messages
+- `MOBILE_NUM` - Phone number for receiving messages